HIL Test System Developers2024-04-18T14:51:22-04:00

 • Alarm and fault conditions, such as force exceedance, were monitored continuously during operation so that the system could safely run unattended.

-The entire system underwent an extremely rigorous acceptance testing procedure to verify proper and safe operation.
+Since the deployed solution was an aerospace test system, the entire system underwent an extremely rigorous acceptance testing procedure to verify proper and safe operation.

 SOFTWARE FUNCTIONS